-Our current pupil premium strategy uses EEF and other research to identify the levers and active ingredients required to achieve our stated aims.
+Our current pupil premium strategy uses research from the EEF and other sources to identify the levers and core components required to achieve our stated aims.
 It is focused on the ethos of an equitable education for disadvantaged pupils.
 We make sure that high quality evaluation and monitoring runs throughout our strategy ensuring that our implementation plans have the desired impact.